VPN (Virtual Private Network)

 - When you click the Connect button, the client should connect automatically to the WWU VPN server.
-If the "Connect to" field is blank, enter the address of the VPN server: securevpn.wwu.edu
+If the "Connect to" field is blank, enter the address of the VPN server: remotevpn.wwu.edu

-Faculty and staff who need to access Banner, or other Central Administrative Applications, from off-campus need to fill out this VPN Access Esign form.
-Once your Esign form has been locked you can install the VPN client as described in steps 2 - 4 above.
+Faculty and staff who need to access to services listed in the Admin VPN section of our Do you need VPN? page need to fill out this VPN Access Esign form.
+Once your Esign form has been locked you can use the same VPN client as standard users with the elevated permissions granted by that form.

 Cisco AnyConnect VPN Client Updates